(315) 425-4400 x53538

 Dr. Pflanz is a Veteran of Operation Enduring Freedom in Afghanistan and has over two decades of experience leading a variety of healthcare organizations.
 He is a board-certified psychiatrist and an Assistant Clinical Professor of Psychiatry at Upstate Medical University.
 Dr. Pflanz was the recipient of the University’s “Exceptional Moments in Teaching” award in 2021 and “Psychiatry Preceptor of the Year” award in 2022.
 His research publications focus on suicide prevention and work stress.
 Dr. Pflanz has presented widely on the subjects of occupational psychiatry, suicide prevention, and psychiatry in film.

-Bruce Tucker was appointed Director for the VA Finger Lakes Healthcare System (Bath and Canandaigua VA Medical Centers) May 2019.
+Danielle Bergman is the acting Director for the VA Finger Lakes Healthcare System (Bath and Canandaigua VA Medical Centers).

 Diego M. Uribe, Lt Col, USAF